COVID vaccination: Germans struggling to get appointments | DW | 11.01.2021

-The coronavirus vaccination in Germany has been hampered by a shortage of vaccines.
-Many elderly citizens who are supposed to be first in line, experience difficulties getting appointments.
+Vaccination for COVID-19 in Germany has been hampered by a shortage of doses.
+Many elderly people, who are supposed to be first in line, have experienced difficulties getting appointments.
 So tensions are on the rise.

-Anybody in Germany hoping to be vaccinated against the coronavirus needs one thing more than any other: patience — lots of patience.
+People hoping to be vaccinated against COVID-19 in Germany need one thing more than any other right now: patience — lots of patience.

-She must have tried a hundred times to get through to the hotline, writes one Facebook user.
-It was only after hours of persistence that she finally managed to get through: "I set up a vaccination appointment for my mother, which will be next Friday," she says with a mixture of triumph and relief, adding a red exclamation mark and a thumbs up to her post.
+A woman wrote on Facebook that she must have tried a hundred times to get through to the hotline.
+It was only after hours of persistence that she finally reached someone: "I set up a vaccination appointment for my mother, which will be next Friday," she wrote, adding a red exclamation mark and a thumbs up to her post.

-But not everybody is so lucky and others have been turning to social media to let off steam.
-Many complain of spending days trying in vain to get through to the telephone hotline.
+But not everybody is so lucky.
+Many other social media users complain of spending days trying in vain to get through to the telephone hotline.
 Others talk about the disappointment of finally getting through to somebody — only to hear that no slots are available.

 Germany's five million elderly above the age of 80 are the first to get the vaccine, but many of them have no experience in making online bookings.